 The VantageScore 3 provided by CreditWise is used by some lenders.
 But you’re still better off regarding it as an educational score.
 Over 90% of lenders use official FICO scores to gauge creditworthiness and other scores rarely match up with FICO scores exactly.

 You really should know your real FICO scores if you’re in the market for a car or house.

 Luckily, many banks and credit card companies now offer FICO scores for free with a consumer credit card account.
 Discover even offers a free FICO 8 score without any strings attached.
 Simply sign up with their service like you would Creditwise.

-Access to your official credit scores (and the reports they are based on) is vital.
+Access to your official credit scores and reports is vital.
 However, the value of a free educational service like Creditwise cannot be overstated—plus they update it every week.

 Ask our advice, we’ll tell you to sign up for everything you can.
 After all, the key to managing your personal finances will always be education.